hpc-carpentry/tuning_lammps/_episodes/06-invoking-kokkos.md

 > It cannot (currently) fully reach the performance of the **USER-INTEL** or the **GPU**
 > packages
 > on *particular* CPUs and GPUs, but adding new code for a pair style, for
-> which something similar already exists, is *significantly* less effort with Kokkos
+> which something similar already exists, is *significantly* less effort with KOKKOS
 > and requires significantly less programming expertise in vectorization and directive
 > based SIMD programming or CPU computing.
 Also support for a new kind of computing
-> hardware will primarily need additional code in the Kokkos library and just a
+> hardware will primarily need additional code in the KOKKOS library and just a
 > small amount of programming setup/management in LAMMPS.
 >
 {: .discussion}

-## What is the **Kokkos** package in LAMMPS?
+## What is the **KOKKOS** package in LAMMPS?

-The **Kokkos** package in LAMMPS is implemented to gain performance without losing portability.
-Various pair styles, fixes and atom styles have been updated in LAMMPS to use the data structures and macros as provided by the Kokkos C++ library so that when LAMMPS is built with Kokkos features enabled targeting the hardware available on the HPC resource, it can provide good performance for that hardware when all the runtime parameters are chosen sensibly.
+The **KOKKOS** package in LAMMPS is implemented to gain performance without losing portability.
+Various pair styles, fixes and atom styles have been updated in LAMMPS to use the data structures and macros as provided by the KOKKOS C++ library so that when LAMMPS is built with KOKKOS features enabled targeting the hardware available on the HPC resource, it can provide good performance for that hardware when all the runtime parameters are chosen sensibly.
 What are the things that it currently supports?